Approximate read time: 40 minutes

 In July 2024, the House of Lords passed an amendment to the standing orders that changed the requirement to hold a by-election to replace a hereditary vacancy within three months of one arising to 18 months.[14]
 This paused by-elections during the period when the House of Lords is expected to be debating the bill.
 As a result, currently there are 88 excepted hereditary peers able to sit and vote in the House of Lords.[15]
 Both the Crossbench and Conservative groups have vacancies that would normally be filled by a by-election.[16]

-2.3.1 Reaction to the proposals
+1.3.1 Reaction to the proposals

 The House of Lords considered the government’s proposals during its debate on the King’s Speech.[17]
 Several members were critical of the plans.
-Speaking from the opposition front bench, Lord Keen of Elie (Conservative) argued that the previous Labour government in 2003 had said that the removal of the remaining hereditary peers could only take place as part of wider reform.
+Speaking from the opposition front bench, Lord Keen of Elie argued that the previous Labour government in 2003 had said that the removal of the remaining hereditary peers could only take place as part of wider reform.
 He therefore questioned why the current government had reverted to “piecemeal tinkering rather than robust constitutional reform”.[18]
 Lord Strathclyde (Conservative), a former leader of the House of Lords, also spoke against the plans.[19]
 Similarly, he argued against “bungled piecemeal reform” and called on the government to set out plans for “proper reform”.

 However, other members welcomed the government’s plans.
-Former Lord Speaker Lord Fowler (Crossbench) gave his support for the bill.[20]
+Former lord speaker Lord Fowler (Crossbench) gave his support for the bill.[20]
 He argued that the appointment of hereditary peers is not the “right solution for the 21st century”.
-Lord Grocott (Labour) also voiced his support for the bill and welcomed the government’s “incremental” approach to Lords reform.[21].
+Lord Grocott (Labour) also voiced his support for the bill and welcomed the government’s “incremental” approach to Lords reform.[21]
 In addition, Lord Wallace of Saltaire (Liberal Democrat) noted his party’s support for the removal of hereditary peers but questioned why other commitments made by the government in its manifesto relating to constitutional reform had not been brought forward.[22]

 In September 2024, the House of Lords considered a private notice question asked by Lord Strathclyde on the government’s plans to remove excepted hereditary peers.[23]
 Lord Strathclyde repeated his opposition to the plans, arguing that it would remove “some of our most senior and experienced peers”, but not address those who do not regularly attend.
 He also criticised the government for a lack of discussion and consultation on the issue.[24]
 There was a mixture of support and criticism from other members.
 Shadow Leader of the House of Lords Lord True criticised that a statement was given to the press about the government’s plans prior to a statement being made in Parliament.[25]
 Speaking for the government, Baroness Smith of Basildon noted that the plans had featured in the Labour Party’s recent manifesto.[26]
 She argued that they would “complete the process started a quarter of a century ago to remove hereditary peers from Parliament”.[27]